dryjins/nlp-test/jin/sketch.md

 ```

 ## 1. Introduction
 Recent findings from arxiv:2602.15029 mathematically demonstrate that translation symmetry in word co-occurrence statistics spontaneously induces continuous geometric structures, such as circles, loops, and manifolds, within language model embeddings.
 While these symmetric manifolds excel at capturing the smooth, continuous flow of context, they introduce a fundamental paradox for logical reasoning.
 A perfectly symmetric, continuous space fundamentally lacks asymmetry and hierarchy, which are the prerequisites for logic.
-Consequently, performing discrete algebraic operations, such as element-wise $$ \min $$ or $$ \max $$, directly on the original embedding space results in geometric noise rather than meaningful hierarchical traversal.
+Consequently, performing discrete algebraic operations, such as element-wise $$\min$$ or $$\ma $$, directly on the original embedding space results in geometric noise rather than meaningful hierarchical traversal.
 This paper embraces the existence of these symmetric manifolds but proposes a novel framework combining "MINA" (Mirkin Invariant Noether Axes) and Formal Concept Analysis (FCA) on Riemannian manifolds.
 Our framework maps continuous, entangled symmetries into discrete, asymmetric concept lattices, enabling neural networks to perform rigorous logical reasoning.

 ## 2. Background: The Entanglement of Symmetric Spaces